 Loading Stack -

 0 images remaining

 Intramedullary lumbar cord lesion at the level of T12/L1 is low T2 signal, high T2 signal with vivid near homogeneous enhancement.
-No significant surrounding oedema or cord expansion with some minor cord hyperintensity inferiorly.
+No significant surrounding edema or cord expansion with some minor cord hyperintensity inferiorly.

 Based on the imaging appearances with vivid enhancement and no other distinctive imaging features the main differential is between ependymoma and metastasis.
 The key information is that this patient has a history of breast cancer with intracranial metastases (with similar MRI characteristics) and was being treated with steroids.
-This perhaps accounts for the lack of oedema that normally surrounds intramedullary metastases.
+This perhaps accounts for the lack of edema that normally surrounds intramedullary metastases.